cTurtle98/cTurtle98/README.md

 ## Hi there 👋

+I'm a student at Cabrillo College working on getting my associates degree in computer networking and systems administration

 <!--
 **cTurtle98/cTurtle98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.